-HEAL120B Walk, Jog, Run (1 credit)
+HEAL122 Walk, Jog, Run (1 credit)

-This one credit activity course will promote health and wellness through aerobic fitness and Edurance conditioning of the heart, lungs, blood vessels, and working muscles through walking, jogging and running; working at each individual's level of fitness.
-Each class will provide an opportunity to learn through physical movement to maintain and improve one's health.
+This one credit activity course will promote health and wellness through aerobic fitness and endurance conditioning of the heart, lungs, blood vessels, and working muscles through walking, jogging and running; working at each individual's level of fitness.
+Each class will provide an opportunity to learn through physical movement to maintain and improve cardiovascular health.

-HEAL120E Exercise for Fitness (1 Credit)
+HEAL124 Exercise for Fitness (1 credit)

 This course will define and acknowledge different terms in the exercise world.
-Alllow the student to comprehend and implement a personal cardiovascular program.
-Within the course an appropriate resistance exercise program will be compiled based on the students own needs.
+Allow the student to comprehend and implement a personal training program.
+Within the course an appropriate resistance exercise program will be compiled based on the needs of the student.
 The students will build a stable foundation for exercise and fitness for future implementation.